Root Canal Cover-up...EXPOSED!

 I even asked PPNF why they thought nobody else had repeated this fantastic work since it was SO IMPORTANT...
 They said nobody was willing to sacrifice so many rabbits.
 Hello !!!!!
 Duh!!!

-Are we on the same planet .... where every year probably thousands of rabbits are used to test all manner of medications and drugs, not to mention cosmetics?????
+Are we on the same planet .... where every year probably thousands of rabbits are used to test all manner of medications and drugs, not to mention cosmetics, like mascara?????
 Why do I get the feeling something is not right here????

 Don't get me wrong....
 I am not advocating the use of animals in research or anything like that.
 It's just that we all know it IS being done and to suggest that's the reason a piece of earthshaking research is not being done is , well, it's just ...lame!
 So if you are reading this, PPNF or George Meinig, let me know if there's a better reason and I will pass it on!
 By the way, the research could just as easily be done with RATS!
 Anybody too sentimental about that?